FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-07.md

 before the search starts.

-The traffic profile is REQUIRED by [RFC2544] to contain some specific quantities, for example frame size.
+The traffic profile is REQUIRED by [RFC2544] to contain some specific quantities, for example data link frame size as defined in [RFC1224] section 3.5.
-Several more specific quantities may be RECOMMENDED.
+Several more specific quantities may be RECOMMENDED depending on media type.

 Depending on SUT configuration, e.g. when testing specific protocols, additional values need to be included in the traffic profile